 These tools are essential to the UX design method as they give both a survey of the whole customer visit and details of individual interactions along the way.

 We have stated that the user’s product experience is one of the critical concerns of product managers.
-A clear understanding of the company’s customers, needs, and product experience require intensive research at almost every stage of product management.
+A clear understanding of the company’s customers, needs, and product experience requires intensive research at almost every stage of product management.

 Team Messaging Tools